DataVaccinator/vaccinatorJSClient/docs/DataVaccinator-js-class.md

 `VACCINATOR_UNKNOWN` = Error with no further specification.

-**vaccinatorCode:** In case the reason was VACCINATOR\_SERVICE, this code contains the return code from vaccinator service.
+**vaccinatorCode:** In case the reason was VACCINATOR\_SERVICE, this code contains the return code from DataVaccinator Vault.

 In general, if you get an error of reason VACCINATOR\_SERVICE, you have to validate the vaccinatorCode and maybe inform the user about some